Motion to Suppress Evidence Based on Illegal Search

 Our attorneys are constantly reading and attending continuing legal education seminars to keep current on every changing criminal law.
-If you are facing state or federal criminal charges, or actually charged, please contact LEWIS & DICKSTEIN, P.L.L.C. and we will put our expertise to work for you.
+If you are facing state or federal criminal charges or charged, please get in touch with LEWIS & DICKSTEIN, P.L.L.C., and we will put our expertise to work for you.